jeremyreikes/author_classification/README.md

 See our [feature engineering file](https://github.com/jeremyreikes/author_classification/blob/master/feature_engineering.py) for more info.

-#### TFIDF/Count Vectorizer
+#### TFIDF
-Scikit-learn's built in TFIDF and CountVectorizer proved to be our most important feature.
-Count Vectorizer performed slightly better so we implemented it instead of TFIDF for our final product.

-After removing stopwords and punctuation, the corpus left us with ~25,000 features for the count vectorizer.
+CountVectorizer proved to be our most important feature After removing stopwords and punctuation, the corpus left us with ~25,000 features for the count vectorizer.

 #### Topic Modeling
 We utilized Gensim for topic modeling and used Latent Dirichlet Allocation (LDA) to create our model.
 We added bigram and trigram models to capture patterns in each author's word usage.
 The following image shows a visualization for viewing differences between topics.